mantidproject/mantid/docs/source/techniques/CreateBackToBackParameters.rst

 The syntax for a Mantid parameter file is described :ref:`here <InstrumentDefinitionFile>`, in particular look for the section on fitting :ref:`parameter <Using parameter>` on that page.

-Fullprof definition of NPROF=9 is the convolution of back-to-back exponential with a peudo-voigt.
+Fullprof definition of ``NPROF=9`` is the convolution of a back-to-back exponential with a pseudo-voigt.
-This is in fact not a perfect match with Mantid's :ref:`BackToBackExponential<func-BackToBackExponential>` function (as of this writing) since it is the peakshape function for a back-to-back exponential convoluted with a Gaussian.
-Hence the Lorentzian part of the fullprof NPROF=9 is here ignored.
+This is in fact not a perfect match with Mantid's :ref:`BackToBackExponential<func-BackToBackExponential>` function (as of this writing), since it is the peak shape function for a back-to-back exponential convoluted with a Gaussian.
+Hence the Lorentzian part of the fullprof ``NPROF=9`` is here ignored.

 So the exercise is to convert fullprof